ln-12/blainder-range-scanner/README.md

 ## Installation

 It is recommended to use Blender 2.93 LTS.
-The add-on might work with Blender 3.x, but no support is currently given for specific problems with that version, although you can open an issue.
-The next LTS might be available with Blender 3.3 (see [here](https://code.blender.org/2020/02/release-planning-2020-2025/)) for which the add-on will be updated when available.
+The next LTS will be available with Blender 3.3 (see [here](https://developer.blender.org/project/view/142/)) for which the add-on will be updated.
+Support for that version is prepared in [this branch](https://github.com/ln-12/blainder-range-scanner/tree/Blender3).
+Feel free to open an issue if you face problems with Blender 3.x while using that branch.

 *WARNING*: *DO NOT* install the addon via both ways or the two versions are mixed up and cause errors.